-The main insight from my outdated previous citation management page:
+The main lesson from my outdated previous citation management page:

 Zotero has an API with which you can both read and write data.
 So do Connotea and Bibdesk.
 But Zotero’s API is cleanest, and has an active community around it, and I don’t feel that I am locking my data away forever if I rely upon it.
 (Of course, you can always try to migrate data around from anything to anything with BibTeX, but if you have URLs in there, or consort with foreigners who dare to have diacritics in their names, this usually leads to trouble).
 I can use the API to make changes that I couldn’t make manually, without worrying about that parsing nonsense.
 Since all citation software is, basically, awful, it is even more important that whichever application you choose, it is one that you can get your data out of it when you find a less awful option.
 Moreover, some other apps, such as Mendeley, already use the Zotero API, so you know that it’s not going to be a community of one playing with it[…] Also, Mendeley started behaving suspiciously since they got bought by Elsevier

 For exporting references from Zotero to my plain text blog, I wrote a CSL file which renders my citations and bibliographies as Markdown and RestructuredText, which is good enough for the internet.
 This is a hack that works, but it could be better if you want to keep your citation keys consistent across internet and web pages.

-You can write a custom exporter for Zotero without too much pain, but if you have BBT you probably have all the ones you need.
+You could write a custom exporter for Zotero without too much pain.
+But this is asking for pain.
 Nontheless, here are overview docs, detail docs, and all the code.
 Moreover, here is a simple example which deals with the sensitive citekey issue (albeit with an outdated version of the citekey system) Here is a soothing walk through the process.

 tl;dr. There are many over-engineered solutions.
 The style file one is the simplest I’ve found, and it should additionally work for anything which supports CSL.
 This includes Mendeley at the least, and possibly Papers.
 Others?